Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Evaluation

 \subsection{RQ3: Sample Consensus on Inexact Problems}

-It is challenging to form consensus on inexact problems that admit multiple non-equivalent solutions.
-On CEI problems, GPT-4o and DeepSeek-V3, on average, output a correct solution with the probabilities 0.1 and 0.11 respectively. \Cref{fig:abstention_cei} reports abstention measures for these models.
-In comparison to the previous experiment, postconditions outperform plurality voting, which can be explained by the fact that plurality is degraded by the presence of non-equivalent solutions.
-Although for GPT-4o, Majority0.5 displayed similar reliability to \toolName, because it solved only very few problems with high confidence, its reliability for DeepSeek-V3 is significantly compromised as DeepSeek-V3's distribution contained more correlated errors.
-This demonstrates the limitation of confidence-based selection.
-In contrast, the reliability of \toolName remains consistent across models, outperforming Majority0.5 by 76\% on average in terms of reliable accuracy.
-Importantly, while \toolName preserves high reliability, it also solves more problems than Majority0.5, including problems with only a 0.14 probability of sampling a correct solution, shown in \Cref{fig:motivating}.
+Forming consensus is challenging on inexact problems that admit multiple non-equivalent solutions.
+For example, for CEI problems, GPT-4o produces a correct solution with an average probability of only 0.1. \Cref{fig:abstention_cei} reports the abstention metrics for these models.
+Compared with the previous experiment, postconditions outperform plurality voting, likely because plurality is degraded by the presence of non-equivalent correct solutions.
+For Majority0.5, the models exhibited varied behavior on this benchmark.
+DeepSeek-V3's reliability under Majority0.5 is reduced because its output distribution contains more correlated errors.
+By contrast, most of Gemini's high-confidence solutions appear to be correct, yielding high Majority0.5 reliability, but at the cost of a significant drop in abstention F1 because it abstains on too many problems.
+In contrast, \toolName displays the most consistent performance, outperforming Majority0.5 by 14\% on average in reliable accuracy and by 26\% in abstention F1.
+Remarkably, \toolName maintains high reliability while still selecting low-confidence solutions with sampling probabilities as low as 0.07, as shown in \Cref{fig:enumsinv}.